RallyTechServices/rallyeif-rtc/Installation.md

   * ArtifactType : The type of object to copy from RTC.
 This is for future development to allow for other record types to use the same engine.
 A story in RTC is called a "planItem" in the API.
   * Project Area : The project area from which to copy data.
 Team Areas are associated to Rally projects in the FieldMapping section below.
 In development, we used "Next Gen Platform - Vision 2020 - SAFe"
   * ExternalIDField : The name of the custom field created above to hold the ID of the Rally object that gets created.
+  * CopyQuery : This is optional.
+You can put an RTC query expression to restrict the items that will be initially copied.
+Queries must be made in the format of an RTC query (e.g., rtc_cm:teamArea="_TFK6YWxJEeSXtYeYHu-AxQ".
+You can find the team area ID by using the included find_team_id.rb file (type ruby find_team_id.rb <config file> <team name>))

 #### Connector